SOCI 1301 UNIT 3

 o racism and group superiority

-A few years later, sociologist James Henslin updated Williams’ list by adding three additional core values.
+A few years later, sociologist James Henslin updated Williams’ list by adding three additional core values of American culture.

 o education